ChrisVN123/02476_mlops_exam/reports/README.md

 > *package to do ... and ... in our project*.
 >
 > Answer:
-### DENNE HER ER NOK IKKE Så god - ruff er jo langt hurtigere - UPDATE - jeg har ændret så vi kører på ruff - det er meget bedre!
---- We used the third-party framework black installed by pip, which is a python formatter supporting the PEP8 formatter.
-Black differs from other formatting frameworks like ruff by not simultaneously being a linter, which means black does not check for errors in the code.
-For this we used ruff and flake8.
-The reason for including black is its wider application for formatting compared to ruff.
-Both of them are optimized regarding speed even though ruff might be a bit faster due to it being programmed in Rust, while black is made in python.   ---
+--- We used the third-party framework mypy which is a static type checker for python code which checks for mismatches between the types annotated and how the variables and functions are being used.
+This can of course help catch errors but also make the code more readable and understandable, which is how we primarily used it.
+We only used it in the src/exam_project folder.
+We were limited by the fact that for some packages there was not any .pyi stub files which contains the necessary type information e.g. sklearn ---

 ## Coding environment